mohammedobaidraza/comp-487/README.md

-# COMP 487 - Deep Learning Class
+# COMP 487 - Deep Learning Class.

 Welcome to the repository for the **Deep Learning Class** offered in Spring 25!
 This repository is designed to serve as a comprehensive resource for students enrolled in the course, providing code, demos, and examples to help you understand and implement key concepts in deep learning.